barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

-At its core Libra is **not** a currency it can be considered at once a digital IOU, a token as well as an asset-backed stablecoin, backed by a basket of currencies
+At its core Libra is **not** a currency it can be considered at once a digital IOU, a token as well as an asset-based stablecoin, backed by a basket of currencies

-steps 1 and 2 are the on-ramp (link) to the platform This is the on-ramp, where the IOU/stablecoin is issued what is missing on the other side is the off-ramp, where Libra would be converted to GBP
+steps 1 and 2 are the on-ramp (link) to the platform d what is missing on the other side of this diagram is the off-ramp, where Libra would be converted to GBP

-But this is intentionally missing because it was marketed from the start as a global currency, bank the unbanked and all that nice stuff
+But this is missing intentionally because the intention has been from the start to become a one-way digital currency
+The project's marketing has been that of a global currency, bank the unbanked and all that nice stuff Facebook's user base guarantee that the currency would have the network effect from day 1 so that users would rarely need the off-ramp

 I honestly do not know the future but I strongly believe that at some point Libra is going to become a case study for Silicon Valley's